 The solution isn’t to turn everyone’s camera off.
-Instead, give employees autonomy to choose whether or not to use their camera.
+Instead, give employees autonomy to choose whether or not to use their cameras.
 After all, employees who feel autonomous and supported at work are more likely to perform at their best.

 In real life, a normal conversation has a natural rhythm and flow.
 It can be difficult to replicate this flow in virtual environments when internet speed lags, the camera freezes, or the audio makes someone sound like a garbled chipmunk.

 According to the University of Arizona, poor audio or video quality is a significant source of remote meeting stress, sometimes referred to as “Zoom Fatigue.”
 It can be even more worrisome when the speaker doesn’t realize they are experiencing these issues.
 An easy way to prevent this is to check your mic and camera before each meeting.